Topic

 A Commitment to Increase IP Capacity, Education & Awareness

-Intellectual Property (IP) is a critical element of the global innovation economy.
+IP is a critical element of the global innovation economy.
 It generates value and wealth for individuals, companies and countries.
 Successfully protecting and leveraging IP is increasingly important for many entrepreneurs and their startups.

 U of T has created an accessible, free IP Education Program designed to equip students, faculty and staff with a broad foundation in intellectual property and its various forms.
 This IP Education Program consists of two levels, Level 1: IP Foundations and Level 2: IP Strategy and Application and U of T students can receive recognition on their Co-Curricular Record upon completion.
 The university has made these materials freely available to educational institutions across the province, and beyond, to help equip the next generation of innovators in Ontario.

-The university annually tracks and publicly reports on a variety of innovation and entrepreneurship metrics in the Annual Report of the Division of the Vice-President Research and Innovation, U of T’s Performance Indicators, and to the annual licensing survey of the Association of University Technology Managers.
+The University annually tracks and publicly reports on a variety of innovation and entrepreneurship metrics in the Annual Report of the Division of the Vice-President, Research and Innovation, U of T’s Performance Indicators, and to the annual licensing survey of the Association of University Technology Managers.

 A woman exiting a room near a sign that says "ONRamp @ U of T Entrepreneurship".